 Research focuses on the Nilgiri Mountains in southern India, a massif of some 2400 km² forming part of the Western Ghats mountain range.
 This is a region of montane subtropical forests with peaks over 2500 m.
 The area is the homeland of – at least – sixteen ethnic groups, which practice gathering and trading of forest products, swidden agriculture, pastoralism, and wage labour.
 The Nilgiri region has been selected because of the unique richness of excavated assemblages and structural remains.
 The chronological horizon of the Nilgiri Archaeological Project runs from the start of the Common Era to the early nineteenth century.
 According to limited archaeological and palaeoecological evidence, occupation of the Western Ghats started around the first century CE, when the demand for forest products – mainly black pepper and cardamom – increased due to booming Indo-Roman trade.
 In 1835, the British established the first tea plantation in the Nilgiris, which was followed by many others.
 This profoundly affected the ecology of the region.
 The chronological limits of our project are therefore drawn by these two key interventions in the landscape.

-In order to achieve the project’s aim, the Nilgiri Archaeological Project has developed five research strands each prompting a research question.
+In order to achieve the project’s aim, the Nilgiri Archaeological Project has developed four research strands each prompting a research question.

 To what extent did the forest-dwellers of the Nilgiri Mountains communities adapt to, transform, and exploit the forested environment?